yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-002_Validate_Product_Catalog_Access_From_App_Icon.md

-# TC-002 – Validate Product Catalog Access After Login
+# TC-002 – Validate Product Catalog Access From App Icon

 ## 🧪 Test Steps
 1. Open the application
-2. Log in with valid user credentials
+2. Without logging in, click on the application icon in the top navigation bar
-3. Observe the page displayed after successful login
+3. Verify that the product catalog page is displayed

 ---

 ## ✅ Expected Result

-The system should automatically redirect the user to the product catalog page after login and display the available products
+The system should allow access to the product catalog page via the app icon, even without user authentication